 Check that the hydraulic circuit has been bled correctly.
 Check there are no leaks.

-After the "Commissioning" stage (see page 44), and once the machine has started, bleed the hydraulic unit again.
+After the "Commissioning", page 44 stage, and once the machine has started, bleed the hydraulic unit again (2 litres of water).

 Precise filling pressure is determined by the water pressure in the installation.